 All member schools must enter their school into the state series competition though the IHSA Schools Center on the IHSA Website at www.ihsa.org.
-The deadline for entry is November 1, 2016.
-The 2016-17 Entry Policies and Procedures outlining the online entry procedures for all IHSA-sponsored tournaments can be found in the Schools Center on the IHSA website.
+The deadline for entry is November 1, 2017.
+The 2017-18 Entry Policies and Procedures outlining the online entry procedures for all IHSAsponsored tournaments can be found in the Schools Center on the IHSA website.

 Competing schools are responsible for Event Fees as described in Section IV.
-Checks for Event Fees should be made payable to the host school for Sectionals and to the University of Illinois at Springfield for the State Final.
+Checks for Event Fees should be made payable to the host school for Sectionals and to the Peoria Civic Center for the State Final.